LifeScopeLabs/lifescope-api/setup/03-production-build.md

 The second loads the LifeScope Providers into the database.
 Make sure that you've replaced the remote_map_id's in the Providers with the BitScoop Map IDs you've created.

+#Containerize via Docker and run in a Kubernetes Cluster
+The LifeScope API can be run in a Kubernetes Cluster via containerizing the code with Docker.

+## Containerize the API with Docker
+After installing Docker on your machine, from the top level of this application run ```docker build -t lifescope-api:vX.Y.Z .```.
+X,Y, and Z should be the current version of the API, though it's not required that you tag the image with a version.

+Once the image is built, you can deploy it to Kubernetes via the scripts in the /kube directory.
+First

+# Build and run in AWS Elastic Beanstalk (Deprecated)
+The LifeScope API can be bundled and run via AWS Elastic Beanstalk.
+NOTE: This was last successfully tested and run in version 3.5.3 of the API.
+Version 4.0.0 switched to using Node 12 with its --experimental-modules support for ES6 imports, as well as switching to running it in production using Kubernetes.
+Some additional work may be needed to make the current iteration of the code work in this environment.

 ## Build and package the files
 Run 'npm run build'.
 When that's finished, run 'gulp bundle:ebs'.